pqsec/pqsec.github.io/_posts/2021-03-02-execute-an-object-file-part-1.md

 add10(42) = 52
 ```

 Voila!
 We have successfully imported code from `obj.o` and executed it.
 Of course, the example above is simplified: the code in the object file is self-contained, does not reference any global variables or constants, and does not have any external dependencies.
-In future posts we will look into more complex code and how to handle such cases.
+[In future posts][part-2] we will look into more complex code and how to handle such cases.

 #### Security considerations